CivTopWolf/CME/Prospectus.rst

    In contrast, market makers never runs out of stock.
 There is always a way to interact with them.

-The CME generates revenue by collecting a fee when it connects a buyer to a seller.
 There are two ways we collect fees: through spreads, and though CME tokens.
 The decision to use a spread or CME tokens depends on the value of the item.

 Tokens
 ================================================================================